-Component Grading of evidence Indicator of meeting the standard For parents and family 1.
-Parents are informed by healthcare professionals about the role of clinical neurological evaluation and the importance of neurological follow-up.
-B (High quality) Patient information sheet For healthcare professionals 2.
-A unit guideline on comprehensive clinical neurological evaluation and the use of technological investigation is adhered to by all healthcare professionals. (see TEG Medical care & clinical practice) (5-9) A (High quality) B (High quality) Guideline 3.
+Component Grading of evidence Indicator of meeting the standard Foi 1.
+Parents and family Parents are informed by healthcare professionals about the role of clinical neurological evaluation and the importance of neurological follow-up.
+B (High quality) Patient information sheet For 2. healthcare professionals A unit guideline on comprehensive clinical neurological evaluation and the use of technological investigation is adhered to by all healthcare professionals. (see TEG Medical care & clinical practice) (5-9) A (High quality) B (High quality) Guideline 3.
 Specific training on clinical neurological evaluation of high-risk infants is attended by all responsible healthcare professionals.
-(5-7,9) A (High quality) B (High quality) Training documentation Teams with a focus of interest on neuro- critical care, including neonatologists, neurologists, neuro-physiologists, nurses, radiologists, radiographers, and physicists are established.
-B (High quality) Guideline For neonatal unit 5.
+(5-7,9) A (High quality) B (High quality) Training documentation 4.
+Teams with a focus of interest on neuro- critical care, including neonatologists, neurologists, neuro-physiologists, nurses, radiologists, radiographers, and physicists are established.
+B (High quality) Guideline Foi r neonatal unit 5.
 A unit guideline on comprehensive clinical neurological evaluation and the use of technological investigation is available and regularly updated.
-(5-9) A (High quality) B (High quality) Guideline For hospital and follow-up team 6.
-Specific training on clinical neurological evaluation of high-risk infants is attended is ensured.
-(5-7,9) A (High quality) B (High quality) Training documentation Facilities for clinical neurological evaluation of high-risk infants are provided.
+(5-9) A (High quality) B (High quality) Guideline Foi 6. hospital and follow-up team Specific training on clinical neurological evaluation of high-risk infants is attended is ensured.
+(5-7,9) A (High quality) B (High quality) Training documentation 7.
+Facilities for clinical neurological evaluation of high-risk infants are provided.
 B (High quality) Audit report 8.
-An interdisciplinary team for neuro- critical care of high-risk infants in the NICU is supported.
-B (Moderate quality) Audit report An organised follow-up programme for high-risk infants including neurological, B (High quality) Guideline motor and behavioural assessments is established.
+An interdisciplinary team for neuro- critical care of high-risk infants in the NICU is supported B (Moderate quality) Audit report 9.
+An organised follow-up programme for high-risk infants including neurological, B (High quality) Guideline motor and behavioural assessments is established.